Ada-Developers-Academy/ada-precourse-v2/preparing-for-ada/installfest.md

 **When the install finishes, quit and restart your terminal.** Without doing this, the installation above may not take affect.

+### !callout-danger

+## Check for Errors After Running the Installfest Script

+Be sure to read any messages that appear in the terminal after running the script.
+If there are any errors, please reach out for help in Slack.

+### !end-callout

 ### About Homebrew

 [Homebrew](https://brew.sh/) is a package manager for Mac.
 Basically that means that Homebrew helps us install programs, update them, and prevent conflicts between applications or tools.